djalbat/yapp/README.md

 ## The examples

 Open the `index.html` file in the root of the repository.
 There is an example for each of the supported languages.
-For details on building and live reloading the examples, see the section on building near the foot of this readme file.
+For instructions on how to build and live reload the examples, see the section on building near the foot of this readme file.

 ## Getting started